EliaFantini/ada-2021-project-datastory/index.md

-# You are what you say: can a bunch of words tell what your political view is?
 Political opinions have always been one of the most socially unifying or divisive topics, defining the people we surround ourselves with.
 It has been strongly debated the extent to which contemporary political parties well represent each ideology and their internal and temporal coherence of opinions.
 What we will investigate in the following paragraphs is how such opinions and ideas can influence the way politicians speak, what they talk about, and the way they do it, with the ultimate aim of predicting the party of a politician just by hearing a bunch of words of his/hers, without any prior knowledge on the speaker.
 Is that possible?
 A machine learning classifier will try to answer this question.
 ## What and where: the two giants
 Let’s start from the beginning.
 Since trying to answer the previous questions on a global scale would be too big of research for a single story, we decided to focus on what probably are the two most famous political parties in the world: USA’s Republican and Democratic parties.